lonHeligas/tech-of-blogs/README.md

 ## Challenges I encountered

 I should note that this app is currently incomplete, as the following things are missing:
-Login/logout/sign up
-password hashing
-viewing comments on blogs
+All styling (it looks pretty ugly at the moment) Login/logout/sign up password hashing viewing comments on blogs